micahredding/brickcaster/data/episodes/singularity/singularity_002.md

 "media_track": 2
 "summary": "John, Ryan, and Micah discuss how to look at the future and the Singularity.
 Are you an optimist, a pessimist, or a catastrophist?
 What nightmare scenarios are possible?
 What is the best-case scenario, and how can we steer in that direction?"
 ---
+John, Ryan, and Micah discuss how to look at the future and the Singularity.
+Are you an optimist, a pessimist, or a catastrophist?
+What nightmare scenarios are possible?
+What is the best-case scenario, and how can we steer in that direction?